tauri-apps/plugins-workspace/plugins/deep-link/README.md

 })
 ```

 Note that the Plugin will only emit events on macOS, iOS and Android.
 On Windows and Linux the OS will spawn a new instance of your app with the URL as a CLI argument.
-If you want your app to behave on Windows & Linux similar to the other platforms you can use the [single-instance](../single-instance/) plugin with deep-link feature.
+If you want your app to behave on Windows & Linux similar to the other platforms you can use the [single-instance](../single-instance/) plugin with the `deep-link` feature enabled.

 ## Contributing